heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 - The teaching staff responsibilities:
     - You have acquired the necessary knowledge of this course
     - You are prepared for the professional world
-    - You are able to work in a team
+    - You are able to work on your own, and in a team
-    - You are able to work on your own
+    - Your feedback is taken into account
 - Your responsibilities: you are responsible for your own learning.
 If you have any questions, ask them.
 If you have any difficulties, let us know.
 If you have any suggestions, share them.

 ## _"A course in English..?
 Why This Fantasy?"_